Bylaws of the Pacific Northwest Region

 Each candidate may create promotional material detailing qualifications, reasons for seeking office, and other information pertinent to the office.
 These materials shall be transmitted to the Association Headquarters where they will be electronically mailed to the membership of the Region.
 Individual members may provide letters of support for a particular candidate in the same manner.
 No letters of support from the Association members from outside the Region will be permitted.

 Voting shall be accomplished by secret ballot.
 Ballots will be available electronically from the Association Headquarters during a designated voting period.
-Ballots will be counted by an independent firm designated by the Association headquarters.
 Results will be forwarded to the Regional President for dissemination to the Membership.

 A nominee shall be elected if they receive a simple majority of the votes cast.
 In the event no nominee receives a majority of the votes cast, a run-off election shall be held as soon as practical between the two nominees receiving the most votes.

 The Association Headquarters staff in consultation with the Regional President, shall establish procedures to ensure each member only casts one vote.